MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/website-powerapps-link.md

 # Add a website or Power Apps link to a guide in Dynamics 365 Guides

-You can use the **Actions** tab in the PC app in Microsoft Dynamics 365 Guides to add a website link or a Power Apps link to a Step card.
+You can use the **Actions** tab in the Microsoft Dynamics 365 Guides PC app to add a website link or a Power Apps link to a Step card.

 - **Website link.** Add a website link to a step so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 For example, you might want to provide a link to a parts diagram, parts inventory system, analytics dashboard, or information about Internet of Things (IoT) sensors.
 Website links let authors create a seamless workflow for operators.